 The Amphitheater’s ruins have experienced many damages over the years, especially in the 17th century when people started taking its stones to build the city nearby and the grand mosque in Kairouan.
 Today, despite the deterioration of the Amphitheater, its ruins are still an impressive building that stands out in the middle of the city landscape.

 14-Medina of Sousse

 Sousse was an important commercial and military city in the first centuries of Islam.
-The city has been occupied by many different peoples and it has suffered different cultural and architectural influences.
-From the ancient times the Ribat of Sousse has survived until today, now being a beautiful example of a military fortress from the beginning of Islam.
+Many different peoples have occupied the city, and it has suffered different cultural and architectural influences.
+From the ancient times, the Ribat of Sousse has survived until today, now being a beautiful example of a military fortress from the beginning of Islam.

 El Kef is located in the north western of Tunisia.
 It was the capital of the country during the Second World War.

-The city is on the top of a hill in the Jebel Dyr Mountain and it is the highest city in Tunisia.
+The city is on the top of a hill in the Jebel Dyr Mountain, and it is the highest town in Tunisia.
 Many peoples from Carthaginians to Romans occupied this region with a high and therefore strategic location.
-From the Roman times there are the ruins of the roman baths and the basilica Dar El Kous.
+From the Roman times, there are the ruins of the Roman baths and the basilica Dar El Kous.

 From the old local Jewish community there is the Synagogue of the Ghriba.
 Other must-see sights in El Kef: Kasbah, Mausoleum of Ali Turkie and the Museum of the Popular Arts and Traditions where you can learn about the social habits of locals.

 Dougga is an ancient Roman city, located in the mountains about 100 km southwest of Tunis, in the fertile plains of Oued Khalled.